SCLOrkHub/SCLOrkSynths/README.md

 ### SynthDefPool
 Link: https://github.com/supercollider-quarks/SynthDefPool
-Comment: This is a quark that has been abandoned by its creator.
-Pretty much the same concept of what we are trying to do.
+Comment: This is a quark that has not been updated in a few years.
 We can incorporate all SynthDefs from there.
 Note how metadata is used.

 ### sccode
 Link: http://sccode.org/